idevz/runX/README.md

 * Clone this runX and set this runX direct as a shared direct with your Vm which you want to set up the environment.
-* Run `prlctl exec golang 'sudo -Hiu z set_up'` to setup it(this example is assume to set up a Golang development environment, and your Vm id is 'golang').
+* Run `prlctl exec golang 'sudo -Hiu z set_up'` to setup it(this example is assume to set up a Golang development environment, and your Vm id is 'golang'). 'z' is my username, please change to yours.

 *tips:*